PatrickPT/patrickpt.github.io/content/posts/2023_01_01_why_a_blog/why_a_blog.md

  *Isn't it actually dumb to create your own blog instead of using these possibilities?*

-Maybe, but my purpose is not to attract as many readers as possible but to learn something and make my learnings acceptable for others i speak to regurarly.
+Maybe, but my purpose is not to attract as many readers as possible but to learn something and make my learnings accessable for others.

 *Well, couldn't you have done this also on Medium?*